Santho-sh/chat-app/README.md

    bun start
    ```

-### Starting the Server
+### Starting the Client

-1. Navigate to the server directory:
+1. Navigate to the app directory:

    ```bash
    cd chat-app/app
    ```

-2. Navigate to the server directory:
+2. Install the dependencies:

    ```bash
    npm install